-We have listed the mills supplying the eight locations in mill reports that can be accessed in the Supply Chain Maps on this dashboard.
+We have listed the mills supplying the downstream locations in mill reports that can be accessed in the Supply Chain Maps on this dashboard.

 In 2017, we achieved another significant milestone when we achieved 100 percent Traceability to the Plantation (TTP) for all GAR mills.
-This means 39 percent of our palm supply chain is now fully traceable.
-Our experience in attaining TTP for our own mills will help us assist our third-party suppliers implement TTP processes of their own and report TTP by end 2020.
+We then started working with our third-party suppliers to implement TTP.
+At the end of 2018, over 50 third-party suppliers had reported full TTP.
+This means that over 60 percent of our palm supply chain is now fully traceable.
+We expect to complete the full TTP process with our suppliers by end 2020.

 Helping our suppliers become sustainable

 Through mapping the location of our suppliers, we are able to obtain the geospatial location of our third party mills, which gives us an indicative area of the origin of its FFB.
 We can then examine their location against maps of relevant areas of concern such as legally protected areas, peat areas, forest areas, and High Conservation Value (HCV) areas.
 Combined with other publicly available information, this enables us to prioritise suppliers requiring support in complying with our sustainability policy.
 Our focus on priority suppliers is the first step in our commitment to extend support to all our suppliers and help them adopt responsible practices.